twbs/blog/src/_posts/2020-11-11-bootstrap-5-alpha-3.md

 ## Forms

-Forms have some exciting changes thanks to the addition of floating labels as a fully fledged form layout option and a new file input.
+Forms have some exciting changes thanks to the addition of floating labels as a fully-fledged form layout option and a new file input.

 ### Floating labels